mefengl/Awsome-AI-Engineer/README.md

 # Awesome-AI-Engineer

-who should be called AI engineer, the creater, or the user?
+Who should be called AI engineer, the creater, or the user?

 ## Requirements